jbjonesjr/best-practices/VA_Source_Control_Systems.md

 DVCS	|	distributed version control and source code management system SVCS	|	software version control system
-Git	|	open source distributed version control and source code management system VIP policy	|	This product is no longer approved for information technology (IT) projects that are or will be mandated to follow standardized processes and tools governing IT activity critical to VA`s implementation of the Veteran-focused Integration Process (VIP).
-Projects to be governed by VIP are required to transition to the standardized tools by October 1, 2016.
-Please refer to the CIO memo dated January 4, 2016 that mandated specific criteria for being designated as VIP projects and the accompanying January 19, 2016 memo regarding OI&T project management and software/systems development standardized tools and repositories (see Reference tab).
+Git	|	open source distributed version control and source code management system